vturovets/api-description-tool/docs/API Description Tool SRS 2 (Updated).md

 ## 8. Risks

 - Complex `oneOf/anyOf` may not flatten meaningfully.
-- External refs not expanded.
+- External refs not expanded (by design).

 ## 9. Testing